 season dancing with Alternative Motion Project, a professional modern dance company

-Cassandra Hartman is originally from Hudson, WI.
-She has been studying dance for over 19 years and competed with H.D.A.’s national championship competition team for over 7 years.
+Cassandra Smith is originally from Hudson, WI.
+She has been studying dance for over 22 years and competed with H.D.A.’s national championship competition team for over 7 years.
 She has performed in many cities including New York City and Orlando.
 She has studied through certification and attendance of regional and national master classes.
-Cassandra is our main hip hop instructor along with teaching jazz and lyrical.
+Cassandra enjoys teaching hip hop along with teaching jazz and lyrical.
 Cassandra’s lyrical and hip hop choreography has won many awards at dance competitions.
 She continues to dance in productions such as the Nutcracker and our Annual Recital.
 Cassandra also volunteers her choreography to the Hudson School District for their Dance Unit in the Middle School.
 In 2009 she was selected to work for the Pulse convention in Chicago, Il and was honored to dance for the Pulse Showcase for two years.
 Cassandra has a Bachelor’s degree and working full time as a CNA.
-Cassandra has been trained in and has experience teaching Ballet, Tap, Jazz, Lyrical, Pom/Dance, and Hip Hop.
+Cassandra lives in Hudson, WI with her husband Aaron and daughter Everlee.

 Guest Faculty and Choreographer